cilwerner/azure-docs/articles/active-directory/develop/quickstart-web-app-aspnet-core-sign-in.md

 # Quickstart: Sign in users and call the Microsoft Graph API from an ASP.NET Core web app

 This quickstart uses a sample ASP.NET Core web app to show you how to sign in users by using the [authorization code flow](./v2-oauth2-auth-code-flow.md) and call the Microsoft Graph API.
 The sample uses [Microsoft Authentication Library for .NET](/entra/msal/dotnet/) and [Microsoft Identity Web](/entra/msal/dotnet/microsoft-identity-web/) for ASP.NET to handle authentication.

-In this article you register a web application in the Microsoft Entra admin center, and download a sample ASP.NET web application.
-You'll run the sample application, sign in with your personal Microsoft account or a work or school account, and sign out.

 ## Prerequisites